- Best for spirituality: Alcoholics Anonymous

 If you’re wondering whether you have AUD, looking at the symptoms can help lead you to answers.
 When visiting your doctor, they may choose to do a physical exam and psychological evaluation before diagnosing AUD.

-The National Institute on Drug Abuse suggests taking an Alcohol Use Disorder Identification Test and answering these questions:
+The National Institute on Drug Abuse suggests taking an

 - How often do you have a drink containing alcohol?